furti/FreeCAD-ArchTextures/README.md

 5. Map the image to match the bounding box

 #### 1. Move each face to the origin
 This is pretty straight forward.
 As we know the first three vertices of our face always form a triangle, we use the first one as our offset and subtract it from each vertex in the face.
-So the first vertex matches the origin and the others, moved by the same amount, still form our original face
+So the first vertex matches the origin and the others, moved by the same amount, still form our original face.

 #### 2. Rotate each faceso it maps the XZ plane
-This was pretty tricky to figure out (At least for me as I'm not a specialist in Matrix transformations and so on).
+This was pretty tricky to figure out (at least for me as I'm not a specialist in Matrix transformations and so on).

 The general idea behind it is:
 1. Calculate the local coordinate system for our face